syler11/ms1-gym/README.md

 * Photo by Karolina Grabowska from Pexels - junior1.jpg

 I received inspiration for this project from my mentor Mo who didn't let me to go
-the easy way and as a result I feel lot more confident to solve problems.
+the easy way and as a result I feel lot more confident in the end by solving these problems along the way.
 Thanks Mo